wangmin3/hello-world/README.md

 # hello-world
-This is my github repo for testing.
+This is my first github repo for testing.